argonne-lcf/user-guides/docs/ai-testbed/cerebras/example-programs.md

 The modelzoo/modelzoo/transformers/pytorch/bert directory is a PyTorch implementation of [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805)<br>
 This BERT-large msl128 example uses a single sample dataset for both training and evaluation.
 See the README.md in the source directory for details on how to build a dataset from text input.
-First, source a Cerebras PyTorch virtual environment.
+First, source a Cerebras PyTorch virtual environment and make sure that the requirements are installed:

 <!---
 source /software/cerebras/venvs/venv_cerebras_pt/bin/activate